top of page

 We created a segmentation model and customer archetypes

-These two artefacts were useful in understanding communication our findings following research.
+These two artefacts proved useful when communicating findings following research, and helped frame opportunity areas.
 The archetypes would play a key role in ideation workshops.

 Segmentation model.jpg